perdacherMartin/AppliedBioinformatics/documentation/day2.md

 		clustalw align_merge.fq

-		The command from does a multiple alignment with the sequences in the align_merge.fq file.
+		The command from above, does a multiple sequence alignment with the sequences in the align_merge.fq file.
 The output is a aln file, which gives you the output of the alignment (see in c.) and a dnd-file which contains information for phylognetic recontruction of these sequences.

 	b.
 Align the two sequences with maft.
 Since the default output format of maft is fasta, use the option -clustalout to obtain the alignment in clustal format).

 		mafft --clustalout align_merge.fq > align_merge_mafft.out

 	c.
 Compare the two alignments quickly by eye.
-What differences are prominent (within the rst couple of hundred amino acids) and what conclusions concerning the use of alignment tools do you draw from these dierences?
+What differences are prominent (within the first couple of hundred amino acids) and what conclusions concerning the use of alignment tools do you draw from these dierences?

+			Both alignments look very similar.
+I could not find a difference in the comparison of these two alignments.
+Following output shows the first four lines of the two alignments.

 			CLUSTAL W (1.83) multiple sequence alignment

 			longest_contig_blast           MLILLTGYVFGGDVLRLFHGHMDECLAIPEAGSENEFSAVMYETGAVCSH